Women's tour 2021

 A risk assessment is highly recommended when planning an event and is a legal requirement if employing staff.
 The safety advisory group representatives can provide expert advice in their field to ensure you have fully assessed the potential risks at your event and that you have the appropriate resources to minimise risks and plan for emergencies.

-Safety advisory group meetings are held at district council offices or police stations and are informal in nature.
 The event organiser can present the planned event to the group.
-A general discussion then takes place, taking in all the concerns of the representatives (including concerns of the event organiser), providing advice and offering solutions to problems.
+We then have a general discussion, to consider the concerns of the representatives and the event organiser.
+The meeting can provide advice and offer solutions to problems.

-For large, complex or especially problematic events, specific actions may be noted for the event organiser to implement, assessed at a follow up meeting, to ensure the event is properly planned for.
+For large, complex or especially problematic events, there may be specific actions for the event organiser to carry out.
+We will hold a follow-up meeting to assess actions and to ensure the event is properly planned.

 The benefits of involving the safety advisory group

-Future sustainability of planned events can be greatly improved by following the advice of the SAG to ensure events are properly and professionally executed from the beginning, and therefore have a positive impact on the local community and the county.
+Future sustainability of planned events can be greatly improved by following the advice of the SAG.
+We want to ensure events are properly and professionally executed from the start, and have a positive impact on the community.

 More information about event planning